-Plans and Worksheets for Grade 8
+Lesson Plans and Worksheets for Grade 8

 Lesson Plans and Worksheets for all Grades

 More Lessons for Grade 8

 Common Core For Grade 8

 • Students know the conditions for which a linear equation will have a unique solution, no solution, or infinitely many solutions.

 • There are three classifications of solutions to linear equations: one solution (unique solution), no solution, or infinitely many solutions.

 Equations with no solution will, after being simplified, have coefficients of x that are the same on both sides of the equal sign and constants that are different.
 For example, x + b = x + c, where b, c are constants that are not equal.
 A numeric example is 8x + 5 = 8x - 3.

 Equations with infinitely many solutions will, after being simplified, have coefficients of x and constants that are the same on both sides of the equal sign.
 For example, x + a = x + a, where a is a constant.
 A numeric example is 6x + 1 = 1 + 6x.

 Solve each of the following equations for x.

 Activity: What can we see in an equation that will tell us about the solution to the equation?

 Give a brief explanation as to what kind of solution(s) you expect the following linear equations to have.
 Transform the equation into a simpler form if necessary.

-You can use the free Mathway widget below to practice Algebra or other math topics.
+problem solver below to practice various math topics.
 Try the given examples, or type in your own

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.